garagehive/garagehive.github.io/docs/garagehive-upgrade-to-version-20-of-business-central.md

 ---
 layout: docs
-title: Upgrade to Version 20 of Business Central Known areas of Impact
+title: Upgrade to Version 20 of Business Central Tips
 ---

-# Upgrade to Version 20 of Business Central Known areas of impact
+## Here are some tips should you experience any of the following

-### 1. The FastTabs are closed by default, you will need to click on them to reopen them.
+### 1. The FastTabs may be closed by default.

    ![](media/garagehive-upgrade-to-version-20-of-business-central1.png)

+**Tip:** You will need to click on them to reopen them.

 ### 2. The Message text field on Send Email Page may disappear.

    ![](media/garagehive-upgrade-to-version-20-of-business-central4.png)

+**Tip:**
 To resolve this:
    - Delete cache and cookies in the new **Microsoft Edge**:
       1. Open Microsoft Edge, select Menu (3 dots icon on top right corner of the browser) > **Settings** > **Privacy & services**.